Posted on

 This metric is a reflection of customer dissatisfaction, changing needs, or competitive pressures that result in the loss of revenue and potential growth opportunities.

-Let’s start with understanding why churn rate matters for businesses like yours.
+Let’s start with a basic understanding of churn rate and why it matters for businesses.

 Then too, it’s not all,